dielso/terminal-freecell/README.md

 # terminal-freecell
-A data structures project which utilizes linked lists to build a FreeCell terminal game.
+A data structures project that utilizes linked lists to build a terminal game inspired by FreeCell.